 Can you make loose dentures fit better?

-If you are wondering how to make your dentures fit better, you can use a strong denture adhesive to stabilize and keep them in place until you can get to a dental practice.
+If you are wondering how to make your dentures fit better, you can use a strong denture adhesive to stabilise and keep them in place until you can get to a dental practice.

 Alternatives to false teeth